alexcasalboni/ssm-cache-python/README.md

 pylint ssm_cache
 ```

+Note: when you open a new PR, GitHub will run tests on multiple Python environments and verify the new coverage for you, but we highly recommend you run these tasks locally as well before submitting new code.

 ## What's new?

+* **version 2.1**: group refresh bugfix
 * **version 2.0**: new interface, `SSMParameterGroup` support
 * **version 1.3**: Python3 support
 * **version 1.0**: initial release